BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas and larger towns, always carry some cash for smaller tavernas, local markets, and remote villages.
-ATMs are readily available, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.
+While credit cards are widely accepted in larger towns and tourist areas, always carry some cash, especially for smaller tavernas, bakeries, and remote villages.
+ATMs are readily available in most towns, but it's wise to withdraw a bit more than you think you'll need at once to avoid multiple transaction fees.

 packing